 - i.
-RTI to DM/SDM (Click here for a list of the DM's in UK.)
+RTI to DM/SDM (Click here for a list of the DC's in Rajasthan.)
 Can also go to http://districts.nic.in/ - ii.
-Using the Central Government's on-line grievance redressal mechanism here
+Appealing under the state Public Services Delivery Guarantee Act which guarantees the delivery of basic public services like issuing caste & birth certificates to citizens within a stipulated time frame and allows a fine per day for officials who don't hold to that time-frame.
+(See website here) - iii.
+Using the Central Government's on-line grievance redressal mechanism here.